 It remains to be defined what it means for a function which maps experiences to grammars to be successful.
 After all, there are many logically possible such functions, but we are interested in evaluating particular learning proposals.
-For example, we may be interested in those learning functions that are humanlike, or which return humanlike grammars.
+For example, we may be interested in those learning functions that are human-like, or which return human-like grammars.9

-This chapter draws on a large set of learning literature.
+9This section draws on a large set of learning literature.
 Readers are referred to Nowak et al. (2002) for an excellent, short introduction to computational learning theory.
-Niyogi (2006) and de la Higuera (2010) provide detailed, accessible treatments, and Jain et al. (1999), Zeugmann and Zilles (2008) Lange et al. (2008) Anthony and Biggs (1992), and Kearns and Vazirani (1994b) provide technical introductions.
-I have also relied on the following research: (Gold, 1967; Horning, 1969; Angluin, 1980; Osherson et al., 1986; Angluin and Laird, 1988; Vapnik, 1995, 1998).
+Niyogi (2006); de la Higuera (2010) and Clark and Lappin (2011) provide detailed, accessible treatments, and Jain et al. (1999), Zeugmann and Zilles (2008) Lange et al. (2008) Anthony and Biggs (1992), and Kearns and Vazirani (1994) provide technical